Infertility is when a couple cannot conceive or become pregnant despite having regular unprotected sex.

 Infertility can be an issue for the man, the woman or both partners.

-Infertility is fairly common with around one in six couples having difficulty getting pregnant.
+Infertility is fairly common with around 1 in 7 couples having difficulty getting pregnant.

 A person who has infertility has a reduced ability to have a child.
 It usually doesn't mean a person is sterile - that is, physically unable ever to have a child.

 For many couples, infertility is a crisis.
 Fertility problems often come with feelings of guilt or inadequacy, but a diagnosis of infertility is not necessarily a verdict of sterility.

 Men and women are equally likely to have a fertility problem.
 In about 1 in 5 infertile couples, both partners have contributing problems, and in about 15% of couples, no cause is found after all tests have been done, called 'unexplained infertility'.